CalumRaine/Grain/README.md

 Offsets are 0-indexed, thus the above example will print the _second_ line from the given file.
 It could be thought of as _"Print one after the next line"_ and so `print input[0]` would print the next line.

+The 0<sup>th</sup> index scans from the beginning of the stream to the first occurence of `segment` _or_ the end of the stream, whichever occurs first.
+This means `segment[0]` should always exist for all defined segments, even if the delimiter does not occur in the stream.

 A *crucial* difference between `file` and `field` segments is that `field` segments simply refer to coordinates in a `file` segment, whereas `file` segments load directly from disk, sequentially.
 This traversal occurs in a forward direction only.
 Therefore two calls to `print file[0]` will actually print different results because _"the next line"_ moves forward with each call.
 This does not occur with `field` segments.

 ```